top of page

 Introduction

-Many parents assume orthodontic treatment does not begin until the teenage years.
+Many parents think braces and orthodontic treatment only happen during the teenage years.

 That’s why many parents ask: